-For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or for the year ended March 31, 2021 (All amounts in ₹ lakhs, unless otherwise stated)

-groups of assets (cash-generating units).
+For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or groups of assets (cash-generating units).
 Non-financial assets that suffered an impairment are reviewed for possible reversal of the impairment at the end of each reporting period.
 When an impairment loss subsequently reverses, the carrying amount of the asset is increased to the revised estimate of its recoverable amount, so however that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognised for the asset in prior years.
 A reversal of an impairment loss is recognised immediately in profit or loss.